greenelab/phenoplier/environment/README.md

     the absolute path to the `../libs/` folder.

 1. Run `bash scripts/setup_environment.sh`.
 This will create a conda environment and download the data needed to run the analyses.
-This will download XXX GB, so it will take a while.
+This will download ~70 GB, so it will take a while to finish.

 # Developer usage